thi-ng/umbrella/README.md

 the browser).
 Most customization points only expect certain interfaces/type signatures rather than concrete implementations.

-Most packages:
+All packages:

-- have detailed, individual README files w/ small usage examples
 - are versioned independently
-- distributed in ES2017 syntax and multiple formats (ESM, CommonJS, UMD) with TypeScript typings & changelogs
+- distributed in ES2017 syntax and multiple formats (ESM, CommonJS, UMD) with TypeScript typings & change logs
 - highly modular with largely only a few closely related functions or single function / class per file to help w/ tree shaking
 - provide re-exports of all their publics for full library imports
 - have either none or only @thi.ng internal runtime dependencies
-- have been used in production
 - declare public interfaces, enums & types in an `api.ts` and/or
   `constants.ts` file (larger packages only)
 - have auto-generated online documentation at [docs.thi.ng](http://docs.thi.ng)
 - licensed under Apache Software License 2.0

+Most packages:

+- have been used in production
+- have detailed, individual README files w/ small usage examples

 ## Examples

-There's a steadily growing number (~85) of standalone examples (different complexities, often combining functionality from several packages) in the [**examples**](./examples/README.md) directory.
+There's a steadily growing number (~100) of standalone examples (different complexities, often combining functionality from several packages) in the [**examples**](./examples/README.md) directory.